-A. Total unit requirement.
-The total number of units necessary for a bachelor's degree (excluding courses numbered 99 and below; also courses numbered 397) is as follows:
+A. Overall unit requirement.
+The total number of units necessary for a bachelor's degree (excluding courses numbered 99 and below; also courses numbered 397) is 120.
+Many majors and degrees have requirements that extend beyond the minimum number of units listed below:

-1. Bachelor of Arts degree in Applied Arts and Sciences 2.
-Bachelor of Arts degree in Liberal Arts and Sciences 3.
-Bachelor of Science degree in Applied Arts and Sciences 4.
-Bachelor of Science degree in Physical Science 5.
-Bachelor of Science degree in Geological Sciences 6.
-Bachelor of Science degree in Engineering 7.
-Bachelor of Music degree 8.
-Bachelor of Vocational Education degree 124
+Bachelor of Arts degree in Applied Arts and Sciences 120-124 Bachelor of Arts degree in Liberal Arts and Sciences 120-124 Bachelor of Science degree in Applied Art and Sciences Bachelor of Science degree in Physical Science 129 5.
+Bachelor of Science degree in Geological Sciences 132 6.
+Bachelor of Science degree in Engineering 128-140 7.
+Bachelor of Music degree 132 8.
+Bachelor of Vocational Education degree .
+124